-It’s also a fair statement to say that architecture is so much more than just an impressive visual statement in the form of a building.
-Creative design notwithstanding, there are many more facets to architecture than you may think.
+It’s fair to say that architecture is more than an impressive visual statement in the form of a building.
+Creative design notwithstanding, architecture has many more facets than you may think.
 Architecture is more than how a building looks; it is a general term that covers a wide range of engineering and creative functions.

 A commercial architect follows many of the processes and procedures that a residential architect does, but there are inherent differences.